 - Bring enough routine medications with you to campus to last for your entire stay.

 - You will be required to complete a brief health history form at your first visit to Parton Health Service.
 Health records/history may be required by local physicians.

 - We will refer you off campus if you require the services of a specialist or you have a medical emergency.

 - To help us better care for your acute health care needs, you may send documentation of chronic health concerns along with our summer health form (located below) ahead of your arrival at Middlebury.

-Health Service Visits: You will be asked to complete a health history form upon your first visit to the Health Center each summer.
-Please come prepared with the contact information for your primary health care provider, a list of any and all medications you take on a regular basis, health insurance information, immunization history and emergency contact information.
+Health Service Visits: You will be asked to complete the Summer Health Form at your first visit to the Health Center.
+Please come prepared with the following information for your primary health care provider, a list of any and all medications you take on a regular basis, health insurance information, immunization history and emergency contact information.